Kenyon Coleman

-Kenyon Octavia Coleman (born April 10, 1979) is a former American football defensive end in the National Football League for the Oakland Raiders, Dallas Cowboys, New York Jets, Cleveland Browns and New Orleans Saints.
-He played college football for UCLA.
+Kenyon Octavia Coleman (born April 10, 1979) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Oakland Raiders, Dallas Cowboys, New York Jets, Cleveland Browns, and New Orleans Saints.
+He played college football for UCLA Bruins.

-Early years
+Early life

-Coleman was born in Fontana, California< to Johnny and Patsy Coleman.
+Coleman was born in Fontana, California to Johnny and Patsy Coleman.
 He attended Alta Loma High School in Alta Loma, California, where he played football as an offensive and defensive lineman, while helping his teams win two CIF championships.

 He earned All-State honors as a sophomore, but his junior season was cut short after fracturing his left leg.
 As a senior, he was named to the PrepStar All-American team.
 He also played three years of varsity basketball.

 College career

 Coleman accepted a football scholarship from the University of California, Los Angeles, where he majored in philosophy.
 During his college career, he had 138 tackles and 16.5 sacks.
 He earned All-Pac-10 honorable-mention honors as a true sophomore and second-team All-Pac-10 as a junior.

 In 2000 as a senior, he suffered torn meniscus cartilage in his left knee, playing against Michigan University in the third game of the season.
 Coleman was granted a medical redshirt, coming back in 2001 as a fifth year senior to earn third-team All-American, All-Pac-10 and winning the Morris Trophy as the conference's top lineman.